 We admit it: The world of insurance can be a jungle.
-Policies can get complicated, numerous insurance providers with seemingly similar policies, and tons of paperwork.
+Policies can get complicated, with numerous insurance providers with seemingly similar policies, and tons of paperwork.
 It can be daunting and we don’t blame people for feeling confused or even lost.
 That’s why we have made it our mission to provide clients with clarity when it comes to insurance for their business or for themselves and their families.
 At the heart of it, that’s what an insurance broker does; they are an industry expert who helps you navigate the insurance options out there and advise you on how to manage risks and protect yourself.
 But insurance brokers do a lot more than collect different policies, present their recommendations and try to get you the best price, they can be leveraged for so much more:

 1- Help With Claims, Even If You Didn’t Get The Policy Through That Broker

 Let’s say your business was flooded by a sudden downpour and you have business interruption insurance, but your insurance provider is refusing to honor your claim for a semantic reason.
 You can actually go to an insurance broker and ask them for help.
 Not only might this broker have a strong relationship with the insurance provider in question and can work out a deal between you and the insurance company, the broker is an expert who is well versed in the law, regulations and policy standards who can advocate on your behalf.
 Of course this is done for a fee, but that is offset by the claim being processed in return.

 2. Lifelong advisor, Changes Your Policies As You Grow